 Find your sea legs and reel in something a little larger from the productive waters of Base Straight.
 Out at sea you will be hunting salmon, pike, barracoutta and gummy sharks.
 Various fishing charters operate from the Apollo Bay harbour.
 Booking information can be found at the local Visitor Information Centre.

 Delivering everything you would expect from a town famous for seafood, the Apollo Bay Seafood Festival and Local Produce Festival is an aquatic smorgasbord serving up all the deliciousness supplied in abundance from the local waters.
 On the menu you can expect fresh crayfish, abalone, calamari, mussels, flake, scallops, snapper and land based treats like raspberries, shitake mushrooms, olives, wines, beers, truffles, cheeses, vegetables and meats – all locally sourced.

 Staged on the picturesque foreshore, Apollo Bay Seafood Festival has been held each February since 2011.
-The day kicks off at 10.00am with cooking demonstrations from local and celebrity chefs, live entertainment, market stalls, wine, beer and of course - seafood in abundance!
+The day kicks off with cooking demonstrations from local and celebrity chefs, live entertainment, market stalls, wine, beer and of course - seafood in abundance!
 Joining in on the action, local restaurants and venues fill up with punters, creating an exciting festival vibe around town.

 Discover more about the Apollo Bay Seafood Festival

 The famous Scallop Pie